spyder-ide/spyder-docs/doc/plugins/notebook.rst

 .. image:: /images/console/console-standard.png
    :alt: Spyder showing view panes Notebook

 You will see it then as a tab in the bottom of the editor area.
-When switching to it, you will see a welcome screen, from where you can create a new notebook by right-clicking it and selecting :guilabel:`New notebook`.
+When switching to it, a welcome screen will be displayed, from where you can create a new notebook by right-clicking it and selecting :guilabel:`New notebook`.

 .. image:: /images/console/console-standard.png
    :alt: Spyder with context menu showing new notebook option

 You can also click the :guilabel:`Plus` button at the top right of the pane.
-A new Jupyter Notebook will be opened as a tab, ready for user input in temporary space.
+A new Jupyter Notebook will be opened as a tab, ready for user input in a temporary file.
 This can serve as a scratch pad where you can do quick calculations and plots.

 .. image:: /images/console/console-standard.png
    :alt: Spyder showing a new notebook

 To save this notebook go to the options menu at the top right of the pane and click the :guilabel:`Save as...` option.
-This will store your notebook locally with ``ipynb`` extension which will allow you to open it then as a Jupyter Notebook outside of Spyder.
+This will store your notebook locally with the ``ipynb`` extension, which will allow you to open it then as a Jupyter Notebook outside of Spyder.

 .. image:: /images/console/console-standard.png
    :alt: Gif showing save as

 You can also open any Jupyter Notebook inside Spyder.
-For this go to the options menu at the top right of the pane and click :guilabel:`Open` which will allow you to browse the files in your computer.
+For this go to the options menu at the top right of the pane and click :guilabel:`Open`, which will allow you to look for ``ipynb`` files in your computer.
 Click any notebook that you want to open inside Spyder and you will be able to see it as a new tab in the Notebook pane.

 .. image:: /images/console/console-standard.png
    :alt: Gif showing opening a Jupyter notebook inside Spyder

-The :guilabel:`Open recent` option displays a list of the recent notebooks you opened in Spyder from which you can select them and open them in Spyder too.
+The :guilabel:`Open recent` option displays a list of the recent notebooks you opened in Spyder, from which you can select them and open them again in Spyder.

 =============================
-Connecting an Ipython Console
+Connecting an IPython Console
 =============================

 You can connect an Ipython Console to your notebook which will allow you to view the variables of your notebook in the :guilabel:`Variable Explorer`.
 To do so, go to the options menu and click the :guilabel:`Open console` option.
 This will open a new console with the same name of your notebook and display in the Variable Explorer, the variables of the cells that you have executed preciously in your Notebook.